 Hopkins has struggled to stop teams in recent weeks, so the offense must deliver to prolong the second season.
 And it will.
 The Royals will force Edina to play firewagon football, a style that their strong skill players will use to their advantage.

 Edina might be the best .500 team in the metro.
 The Hornets' four losses have been to teams with a combined record of 29-3.
 After being bludgeoned by Wayzata and Eden Prairie in back-to-back games, the offense broke out with 46 points in a season-ending rout of North St. Paul.
 The Hornets held Hopkins to only one touchdown in a 14-7 on Sept.
 30. Expect a similar result.

 In terms of playoff football, Shakopee is made of the right stuff.
 Keeping the ball on the ground minimizes risks while maximizing time of possession and puts a hurt on the opposition's psyche.
 The Sabers rush for more than 350 yards a game and those numbers equal postseason success.

 Which Chanhassen team will show up?
 The snake-bit group that lost its first four games by a total of 23 points?
 Or the team that has reeled off four victories in a row, finding a way to turn those close losses in their favor?
 It says here that the Storm, which lost to Shakopee on a last-second field goal in Week 2, will pull off the biggest upset of the first round.

-Tag(s): News Star Tribune Hub Exclusive Passing Defense North Northwest Suburban North St. Paul Wayzata Eden Prairie Edina Hopkins Elk River Chanhassen Shakopee Centennial Maple Grove Section Playoffs Home
+Tag(s): All Articles Star Tribune Hub Exclusive Passing Defense North Northwest Suburban North St. Paul Wayzata Eden Prairie Edina Hopkins Elk River Chanhassen Shakopee Centennial Maple Grove Section Playoffs Home